 Here are some more Delhi Tours from Get Your Guide which all have good reviews, sometimes I find it reassuring to book tours like this in advance if I have limited time in a city:

-5 – Don’t be Afraid to Sightsee Alone.
+5 – Don’t Be Afraid to Sightsee Alone

 With the above being said, don’t be afraid to see Delhi alone either.
 You can get the Metro, Uber and Rickshaws around the city perfectly fine on your own and very cheaply.
 Central and South Delhi are good areas to explore alone and you can get to many of Delhi’s most popular monuments by metro.

-6 – Use the Metro like a Local.
+6 – Use the Metro like a Local

 The traffic in Delhi can be crazy and although you can walk around parts of Delhi I don’t suggest you try to walk all day because of the noise, heat and pollution.
-The best way to get around Delhi is using the metro!
+The best way to get around Delhi is by using the metro!

 This may surprise you, it may not, but the Delhi Metro is ultra-modern!
 They have a number of lines connecting the city and places to visit near Delhi.
 The lines are colour-coded, the signs are in Hindi and English and best of all, the platforms and the carriages are air-conditioned which is bliss when it’s hot in Delhi!

-7 – Keep Your Wits About you at the Airport.
+7 – Keep Your Wits About you at the Airport

 Here’s my full post on how to buy a sim card in Delhi Airport.
 I really recommend you have a sim card or a data device to stay connected in India.
 If you don’t want to get a sim card, or your phone is locked and you can’t get a local sim, then get a portable device like this instead:

-The best thing to do is to prebook a taxi from Delhi Airport to your hotel like this which is a reasonable price, or to go to the mini-cab office outside of the airport, they will give you a set price which is the best rate, you pay the guy then and then get the taxi.
+The best thing to do is to prebook a taxi from Delhi Airport to your hotel which is a reasonable price, or to go to the mini-cab office outside of the airport, they will give you a set price which is the best rate, you pay the guy then and then get the taxi.

 The other option is Uber but your sim card won’t be activated until 2-3 hours after buying it in the airport and the mini-cabs are not much more expensive.

 Don’t stand for the men trying to confuse you, tell them to leave you alone or walk off never listen to them wanting to take you to a ‘tourist office’ because it’s all a scam.
 There’s a Costa Coffee in Delhi Airport arrivals so you could grab a coffee, think things through and then start your journey into Delhi.

-8 – Be Aware of Scams.
+8 – Be Aware of Scams in Delhi

 But others may try to get you into their friends or uncles shop if you’re on a tour and others will mention a government official tourist office which is a famous Delhi scam, or they’ll talk about government shops.
 They’re all in it on commission and you will get charged way more for whatever you purchase.
 Plus, Indian people can be very convincing so you probably won’t even want what you are purchasing!

 I really urge you to speak to the locals in Delhi, after all, part of being in India is to talk to Indian’s as many people are very friendly but don’t let any Indian person pressure you into going somewhere and don’t go until you think about it properly and with a level head so you can avoid scams in Delhi.